Research

 • Effect of Pt particle size and Pt density in the catalyst layer on the stability – research at 2D and 3D model catalyst systems;

-Also non-PGM (platinum group metals) catalysts are within the research interests of our group.
-The most promising non-PGM ORR catalyst is Fe-N-C. In collaboration with specialists in the Fe-N-C synthesis and characterization we investigate degradation of Fe-N-C in both PEM and AEM environments.
+Also, non-PGM (platinum group metals) catalysts are within our group's research interests.
+The most promising non-PGM ORR catalyst is Fe-N-C. In collaboration with specialists in Fe-N-C synthesis and characterization, we investigate the degradation of Fe-N-C in both PEM and AEM environments.

 Further reading:

-In our electrochemical hydrogen production (water electrolysis) activities, we concentrate on both acidic proton exchange membrane (PEM) and alkaline anion exchange membrane (AEM) water electrolysis (EL) research.
+In our electrochemical hydrogen production (water electrolysis) activities, we concentrate on both acidic proton exchange membrane water electrolysis (PEMWE) and alkaline anion exchange membrane water electrolysis (AEMWE) research.

 Further reading: